Rudebox: Background

 Work on Rudebox began while Robbie Williams was still promoting and completing his previous album, Intensive Care.
 In an interview with Music Week in September 2006, Williams described the new writing process as "quite effortless this time around," explaining that he had stopped "trying to please a lot of people" and was now experimenting with "an Apple Mac … me and Jerry Meehan".

-Those early sessions with bassist and producer Jerry Meehan became the creative seed of the project.
 Together they developed several autobiographical spoken-word tracks, including "The 80’s", "The 90’s", and the hidden bonus track "Dickhead".
 Meehan later recalled that "Dickhead was the first idea that really made us laugh and opened the door to the whole record".
 According to EMI A&R executive Chris Briggs, Williams actually began writing Rudebox with Meehan before Intensive Care was even completed.

-Recording took place between November 2005 and August 2006, marking a decisive break from the pop-rock style of Williams’s earlier work.
-The singer pursued an eclectic mix of dance, electro-funk, hip-hop, and synth-pop, supported by a diverse production team that included Soul Mekanik (Candy Flip’s Danny Spencer and Kelvin Andrews), William Orbit, Mark Ronson, and Pet Shop Boys with two tracks — "She's Madonna" and "We're the Pet Shop Boys".
-Lily Allen provides backing vocals on "Bongo Bong and Je ne t'aime plus" and "Keep On".

-Together they crafted a sound that combined contemporary club production with the melodic and rhythmic textures of the 1980s.
 Producer Mark Ronson described his sessions with Williams in New York—particularly on "Lovelight", a cover of Lewis Taylor’s song—as a blend of live instrumentation and analogue synthesizers designed to re-imagine the original as an electronic-soul piece.

 The album itself combines original compositions and cover versions, along with "Summertime", a song originally written when Williams left Take That and later used in the credits of the film Mike Bassett: England Manager.
 Williams covers five songs on the record: "Louise", a 1984 hit for The Human League; "Kiss Me", by Stephen Duffy; "Lovelight", by Lewis Taylor; "We're the Pet Shop Boys", originally by My Robot Friend; and "Bongo Bong and Je ne t’aime plus", by Manu Chao.